SonarSource/helm-chart-sonarqube/README.md

 1. Don't forget to bump your chart version (if needed)
 1. Create a pull request with the new chart or updates
 1. Once the PR is approved, the automation will publish the chart to our repository

+## Notes about current testing

+* Current testing is done using Helmv2, and requirement.lock needs to be created by Helmv2 currently in order to pass linting